 These are a few causes of white spots on your tomato plant’s leaves, stems, blossoms, and fruits.
 Some of them can be devastating to the crop.
 Mosaic rot can even spread to other plants.

-However, despite everything that can go wrong, tomato plants go well with other companions and are relatively easy to grow.
+However, despite the potential for issues, tomato plants grow well with other companions and are relatively easy to cultivate.

 Add comment